Kawamori-dev/project-Sekai-Kernel/README.md

 #### Some interesting solutions:
 - Every piece of world can be changed without game server process restart. <br>
-I called it HRT aka "Hot Reload-able Threads".
-"Kernel" component reacts on changing in source files and re-compiles them automatically.
+I called it HRT aka "Hot Reloadable Threads".
+The "Kernel" component reacts on changing (by checking timestamp of last change) in source files and re-compiles them automatically.
+- Minimal dependents, cross-platform client.<br>
+I used minimal amount of dependents.
+Main dependency is SDL2 - I use it to avoid suspicion of keylogging and window creating.
+I just get Framebuffer of the window and do render on my own.

 #### I am careful about some details:
 I dunno will I share my Game Engine with humans or not, but if so I did good logging: <br>